janihar/elisa/README.md

 Installation

-Make sure you have installed Expo
+Make sure you have installed React Native and Expo

 Personally I prefer yarn in React Native projects